 by Robert Wilkinson

 If you don't know who the Shadows were, they were a British group that set the standard, along with the Ventures, Link Wray, and Dick Dale, for the entire instrumental music boom of the early 60s.
-This was a time when such groups as the Tornados, Chantays, Marketts, Surfaris, the Champs, Johnny and the Hurricanes, and Duane Eddy, along with the groups already mentioned, did instrumental versions of the hits of the era as well as their own original compositions, weaving a tapestry of guitar heavy melodies that impacted music ever since.
+This was a time when such groups as the Tornados, Chantays, Marketts, Surfaris, the Champs, Johnny and the Hurricanes, and Duane Eddy, along with the "Big Three" already mentioned, did instrumental versions of the hits of the era as well as their own original compositions, weaving a tapestry of guitar heavy melodies that impacted music ever since.

 The Shadows did the original "Apache," along with all the other great instrumental songs of the era, including "Telstar," "Wipeout," "Ghost Riders in the Sky," and too many other gear fab tunes to count.
 Hank Marvin was/is the lead guitarist, and so for your remembrance and enjoyment, here are the Shadows!

 Apache was No 1 for The Shadows in 1960 for six weeks.
 Here's a very early clip of The Shadows doing the classic "Apache."

 Here’s a two parter.
 From 1961, the Shadows on “Crackerjack” performing “The Frightened City,” “FBI,” and “Dance On.”
 The second part of the clip features the Shadows with Cliff Richard at the 1964 NME concert doing “Whole Lotta Shakin’ Going On”

 From April 1962, the Rudi Carell Show on Dutch TV.
 "Wonderful Land."

 Also from 1964, this one gets clipped after about 2 minutes, but it's great footage!
 "Apache"